About this courseSkip About this course

 Overview of beer quality checks, and what parameters affect beer stability.

-- Prof. Charlie Bamforth, Distinguished Professor Emeritus, Department of Food Science and Technology, UC Davis
+- Prof. Charlie Bamforth, Distinguished Professor Emeritus, Department of Food Science and Technology, UC Davis, USA

 Module 10: Beer assessment and tasting